okainov/mantisbt-docker/README.md

 # Why this image?

-There are some other alternative images exist already such as [vimagick/mantisbt](https://hub.docker.com/r/vimagick/mantisbt/), [xlrl/docker-mantisbt](https://github.com/xlrl/docker-mantisbt) and others.
+There are some other alternative images exist already such as [vimagick/mantisbt](https://hub.docker.com/r/vimagick/mantisbt/), [xlrl/docker-mantisbt](https://github.com/xlrl/docker-mantisbt) and a few others.
 Why do we need yet another image?

 The reason is to combine all the nice features each of them have and add some missing features.
 To list some: